Can You Get Covid-19 Twice? What You Need to Know About Coronavirus Reinfection

 How you might get reinfected

 You could be susceptible to a second infection if your immunity wanes in the months after infection, or mutations in the virus allow it to evade detection by your immune system.
 If you had a mild Covid-19 infection, it’s possible your antibody response could be weaker, making you more susceptible, says Dr. Kesh.
 On the other hand, if there’s another strain of the novel coronavirus going around, the virus can evade those antibodies, and you can get sick again.
+(Learn if lockdown has hurt your immune system.)

 Will a second Covid-19 infection be milder?